bsmth/content/files/en-us/web/svg/reference/attribute/font-weight/index.md

 ---
-title: font-weight
+title: SVG font-weight attribute
+short-title: font-weight
 slug: Web/SVG/Reference/Attribute/font-weight
 page-type: svg-attribute
 browser-compat: svg.global_attributes.font-weight
 sidebar: svgref
 ---

-The **`font-weight`** attribute refers to the boldness or lightness of the glyphs used to render the text, relative to other fonts in the same font family.
+The SVG **`font-weight`** attribute refers to the boldness or lightness of the glyphs used to render the text, relative to other fonts in the same font family.

 > [!NOTE]
 > As a presentation attribute, `font-weight` also has a CSS property counterpart: {{cssxref("font-weight")}}.
 When both are specified, the CSS property takes priority.